Enable passwordless security key sign-in

 Security key provisioning

-Administrator provisioning and de-provisioning of security keys is not available.
+Administrator provisioning and de-provisioning of security keys isn't available.

 If a user's UPN changes, you can no longer modify FIDO2 security keys to account for the change.
-The solution for a user with a FIDO2 security key is to login to MySecurityInfo, delete the old key, and add a new one.
+The solution for a user with a FIDO2 security key is to sign in to MySecurityInfo, delete the old key, and add a new one.